 Our goal is to make your surgical experience safe, comfortable and successful.
-Dr. David Kaufman performs surgery in his fully accredited, state-of-the-art operating room.
+Our doctors perform surgery in a fully accredited, state-of-the-art operating room.
 This outpatient facility is certified by the American Association for Accreditation of Ambulatory Facilities, Inc. (AAAASF).
-It has a separate entrance and a separate exit to provide privacy for women and men who visit us near Sacramento for post weight loss cosmetic surgery.
+It has a separate entrance and a separate exit to provide privacy for women and men who visit us for post weight loss cosmetic surgery.

 We are committed to providing you with a comfortable and safe surgical experience.
-To find out more about our Sacramento plastic surgery center or to talk to Dr. Kaufman, call us or request a consultation online.
+To find out more about our Sacramento plastic surgery center or to talk to Dr. Kaufman or Dr. Davis, call us or contact us online.

 Our High Standards of Safety & Care